Skip to main content

 By reducing the cognitive activation of the HPA axis, CBT can lower chronic cortisol levels, thereby removing a major inhibitory brake on the hypothalamus.
 This creates a more favorable neuroendocrine environment for the HPO axis to resume its normal function.
 Other stress-management techniques, such as mindfulness meditation, yoga, and ensuring adequate sleep, work through similar mechanisms to calm the nervous system and reduce the physiological burden of stress.

-The following table provides a comparison of different techniques and their specific applications in the context of FHA recovery.
+The following table provides a comparison of different stress management techniques and their specific applications in the context of FHA recovery.
 Each modality offers a unique pathway to down-regulating the HPA axis and fostering a state of physiological safety.

 Stress Management Modalities For FHA Recovery